da5nsy/ReproducibleResearch/episodes/step1Folders.md

 ---
-title: 'Step 1 - Organizing your files and folders'
+title: 'Step 1 - Organising your files and folders'
 teaching: 10
 exercises: 0
 ---